gtheys/geerttheys.com/content/posts/Exploring-AI-Assisted-Development.md

 +++
-title = "Exploring AI-Assisted Development: A Journey with My Side Project" description = "Exploring AI-assisted development through a real project: insights on tools, challenges, and practical limitations when coding with AI assistants." date = 2024-11-25 draft = false
+title = 'Exploring AI-Assisted Development: A Journey with My Side Project' description = 'Exploring AI-assisted development through a real project: insights on tools, challenges, and practical limitations when coding with AI assistants.' date = 2024-11-25 draft = false